analyticsengineering/analyticsengineering.github.io/what-is-the-difference-between-logical-modelling-and-conceptual-modelling-and-physical-modelling.md

 - Serves as a blueprint for the physical implementation of databases, software applications, or other systems.

 ## Physical Modeling
 - Focuses on the actual implementation details and technical specifications required to create the physical database or system.
 - Represents the physical storage structures, file organizations, indexing mechanisms, and access paths for data.
+For e.g. in case of a Data Vault, this will involve defining the HUB, LINKs, Satellites.
 - Incorporates low-level details specific to the database management system (DBMS) or platform being used, such as table spaces, partitioning schemes, and storage parameters.
 - Considers performance optimization techniques, such as indexing strategies, clustering, and denormalization.
-- Defines the physical deployment architecture, including hardware, network, and storage configurations.
 - Serves as the final blueprint for creating and deploying the actual database or system implementation.

 In summary, conceptual modeling captures the high-level domain concepts, logical modeling defines the logical data structures and constraints based on the conceptual model, and physical modeling specifies the low-level implementation details and technical configurations for the actual deployment of the database or system.